sordina/Deadpan-DDP/README.md

 ## TODO

-Items that still need addressing.

-You can look for such items in the source by running `make todo`.
+You can look for incomplete items in the source by running `make todo`.

 * Write definitions for all stubs in DDP module
 * Fix error on exit "recv: invalid argument (Bad file descriptor)" check out <https://github.com/k0001/pipes-network/issues/2>
 * Haddock documentation
-* Update references to test.meteor.com in the docs to point to some kind of real app
 * Write test-suite
 * Fix TODO notes in code
 * Use more qualified imports, including for internal imports
 * Narrow package dependency versions
 * Consider ditching the state monad in favor of a pure reader (conn, TVar other-stuff...)
 * Random number generation as-per the spec
+* Find out why the protocol isn't being accepted for debugging meteor.com